ShaPhi7/secret-santa/README.md

 - How does introducing families impact the results, where a family is two or more people who **can not** draw each other (and multiple families are possible)?
 Is there a formula to predict this?
 We have added this into the script, but have not been able to derive a formula - I suspect the way to approach this is through working out the reverse result (assume family members **must** draw each other).

 - In a real Secret Santa, we may want to avoid people drawing the same name as in the previous year.
 How does this affect the results in the second year?
+This is now added to the program, but is there a formula we can derive to calculate it?

 - In a real Secret Santa, if a person draws an invalid name, they might just put that name back in and draw another.
 How does this impact the results?